 “Over five hours,” said Sean, “We’re in Montana now.
-There is a town we can stop in about three miles ahead.”
+There is a town where we can stop about three miles ahead.”

 “My sleep schedule is going to be messed up for a while, I’m afraid,” Mary said, “Hopefully, my old office at ADR hasn’t been renovated yet.
 It’s perfect for an all-nighter.
 You can bring in a cot and join me if you want, but I get the sofa.”